sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 - Promote competition in digital markets, for all enterprises regardless of size, including in government procurement, encourage and support a dynamic start-up/scale-up culture in the digital and technology sectors, and promote sustainable economic growth through open markets.
 - Be a member of the Open Government Partnership, promote digital technologies to facilitate transparency and citizen participation, and use open licences to produce and consume open data.

+### Open Government Partnership

+The [Open Government Partnership](https://www.opengovpartnership.org/members/canada/) (OGP) is a global multilateral initiative with the core objective of securing solid commitments from governments to promote transparency, empower citizens, fight corruption, and harness new technologies to strengthen governance, in partnership with civil society and the private sector.

+Canada has been an active OGP member since 2012; its accomplishments in open government have been recognized on a global scale.
+In March 2017, Canada was elected to the Steering Committee of the OGP for a 3-year term.

+#### 2018-2020 National Action Plan on Open Government

+The most recent action plan, as part of our commitment to the OGP, is the [2018-2020 National Action Plan on Open Government](https://open.canada.ca/en/content/canadas-2018-2020-national-action-plan-open-government).
+These are some commitments:

+- Expand the Open by Default pilot project.
+- Ensure Canadians have access to open data on Government of Canada procurement.
+- Explore adoption of common contracting data standards across Canada.
+- Provide a plan for greater openness in federal science and research activities.
+- Prioritize open source code in developing digital solutions.

 ### Digital Standards

 The [GC's Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.